Terence Hawkins: American Neolithic

 In his second novel, American Neolithic, Hawkins moves from the Homeric past to a dystopian future.
-Set in a moving-target day after tomorrow, its United States has become a Police State Lite: Drones patrol the skies; the black-uniformed Homeland Police have exclusive jurisdiction over any matter touching on national security; the Patriot Amendments have rendered civil liberties nominal.
+Set in a moving-target day after tomorrow, the United States has become a Police State Lite: Drones patrol the skies; the black-uniformed Homeland Police have exclusive jurisdiction over any matter touching on national security; the Patriot Amendments have rendered civil liberties nominal.
 Into this world comes the last literate member of the last surviving band of Neanderthals, only to be caught up in a hip-hop murder and a courtroom confrontation with scientific creationism, the state religion of what his cynical lawyer calls a "trailer park theocracy."

 Kirkus Reviews named it a Best Book of 2014, calling it "a towering work of speculative fiction."
 Rain Taxi described it as "a special novel; thematically rich, it also provides all the pleasures of a hard-boiled thriller.
 The unique premise and lovingly crafted characters will stay with you long after you’ve closed the book."